garbados/node-flatpages/README.md

 ### A note about parsing YAML and Markdown

-Node-Pages breaks pages at the first empty line, assuming everything above it is YAML, and everything below it is Markdown.
+Node-FlatPages breaks pages at the first empty line, assuming everything above it is YAML, and everything below it is Markdown.
 Thus, if you want no YAML on your page, make its first line blank.

 ## API